-Brigadier General Norman Cota, known to his friends as Dutch was one of the most senior officers who went ashore with the assault troops on Omaha Beach.
-There finding a disorganized, shell-shocked, pinned down American assault, that was in danger of foundering, he reorganized and reinvigorated the assault and personally took charge on the beach.
+Brigadier General Norman Cota, known to his friends as Dutch, was one of the most senior officers who went ashore with the assault troops on Omaha Beach.
+There finding a disorganized, shell-shocked, pinned-down American assault in danger of foundering, he reorganized and reinvigorated it, and personally took charge on the beach.

-Because of the war, he rose quickly thru the ranks going from 2LT to Major in less than two years.
+Because of the war, he rose quickly through the ranks going from second lieutenant to major in less than two years.
 By the end of WWI, he was an instructor at West Point.
-Between the wars, he served in Virginia, Hawaii and was an instructor at the U.S. Army Command and General Staff School.
+Between the wars, he served in Virginia, Hawaii, and was an instructor at the U.S. Army Command and General Staff School.

-After being promoted to Brigadier General, he was assigned to England for the preparation for Operation Overlord, the invasion of France.
-He was given the Assistant Division Commander position of the 29th Infantry Division from Maryland, the famous “Blue and the Grey”.
+After being promoted to brigadier general, he was assigned to England for the preparation of Operation Overlord, the invasion of France.
+He was given the assistant division commander position of the 29th Infantry Division from Maryland, the famous “Blue and the Grey.”
 Cota was an outspoken critic of a daylight landing in France, arguing for a nighttime assault.

-But his, and other officers concerns were shot down by the senior Allied command.
+But his, and other officers’, concerns were shot down by the senior Allied command.
 The massive naval and air bombardment, it was argued, would annihilate the German defenses.
-And as we’ve seen in several other amphibious operations of the war, those theories were shown to be totally wrong.
+And as was the case in several other amphibious operations of the war, those arguments were shown to be totally wrong.

-Cota told his staff, to expect the worst and even his warnings were pale to what actually transpired on Omaha Beach.
+Cota told his staff to expect the worst.
+Yet, even his warnings would pale to what actually transpired on Omaha Beach.

-Cota went ashore with the second wave, one hour after the initial assault on the Dog White sector of Omaha Beach with part of the 116th Regiment of the 29th Division.
-Omaha Beach and the Vierville Draw was concave and its natural outline allowed the Germans to pour fire down in a cone on the assault troops.
+Cota went ashore with the second wave, one hour after the initial assault on the Dog White sector of Omaha Beach, with part of the 116th Regiment of the 29th Division.
+Omaha Beach and the Vierville Draw were concave, therefore, the natural outline allowed the Germans to pour fire down in a cone on the assault troops.

 Due to failed communication with other Rangers at Pointe du Hoc, elements of the 2nd and 5th Ranger Battalions didn’t receive a signal that the cliffs were secured so they went ashore on Omaha and reinforced the 29th.

-But with the situation on Omaha hanging in the balance, Cota strode upright to a group of men huddled in the sand.
+With the situation on Omaha hanging in the balance, Cota walked up to a group of men huddled in the sand.
 “What outfit is this?”
 Cota asked still standing upright.
 “5th Rangers,” he was told.
 “Well Hell Rangers, Lead the Way!”
-That became the Ranger Regiment’s motto and history was born.
+That phrase became the Ranger Regiment’s motto and history was born.

 Cota supervised men placing a bangalore torpedo under a barbed wire obstacle, blowing it up and creating a path for the men to get off the beach.
 The first soldier to attempt it was killed by a German sniper.
 The rest of the men froze.
 Cota, however, jumped into action.